FiliTol/ANN-ensembles-for-financial-applications/README.md

 and credit scoring.
 The datasets are referring to the Australian, German and Japanese markets.

+A brief report about the source paper and the results of the implementation in matlab are provided in the [following presentation](presentation.pdf).

 ## I'm Using GitHub Under Protest